 Who Created Free Jazz?

 The creation of the free jazz style is credited to Ornette Coleman, an alto saxophonist who shirked many of the conventional notions about how jazz was played and structured.
-In the late 1950s, Coleman embraced a highly controversial sound, forgoing most traditional approaches to jazz structure, melody, and harmony.
+Many people wonder when did free jazz start.
+In the late 1950s, Coleman challenged musical convention by embracing a highly controversial sound, forgoing most traditional approaches to jazz structure, melody, and harmony.

 Why Is It Called “Free” Jazz?